mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 ## Set up TLS on NGINX

 For a production server, it's important to set up TLS to encrypt web traffic.
 Without this, your login passwords and data are unprotected.
-Refer to the [NGINX TLS guide](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/) and [Let's Encrypt guide](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) on setting this up.
+Refer to the [NGINX TLS guide](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/) and [Let's Encrypt Certbot guide](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx) on setting this up.

 ## Install Postgresql (Recommended)